 Whether you are eligible for a refund or not depends on a variety of factors.
 Keep in mind though that you will never get 100% of the tax you have paid back.
-A certain amount of tax, as well as E.I (Employment Insurance) and CPP (Canadian Pension Plan) must still be paid out from your income, even if you’re in Canada on a working holiday and typically not eligible to receive either E.I or CPP.
+A certain amount of tax, as well as E.I (Employment Insurance) and CPP (Canadian Pension Plan) must still be deducted from your income, even if you’re in Canada on a working holiday.

 A T4 is an information slip prepared by employers to summarise how much money you earned and how much income tax was deducted.
 To be able to file taxes in Canada, you will need a T4 from everyone you have worked for during that tax year.
 At the end of the tax year, any employer you have worked for during that year will provide you with a T4 by the end of February.
 In fact, they are legally obligated to do so.

 Some of my employers have provided this by email, while others still prefer good old snail mail.
 If you leave Canada mid-way through a tax year, you will still have to wait until the end of the year to receive your T4.
 You cannot file your taxes without your T4(s).
-It is possible to apply for a refund not only on your income tax, but also certain other expenses such as medical, work-related or transportation costs.
+It is possible to apply for a refund not only on your income tax, but also certain other expenses such as medical or work related costs.

 This method is free, except for postage.
 You can download, print, complete and send the tax forms direct to CRA (Canada Revenue Agency).
 Packages of forms are also available from Service Canada offices and Canada Post.
 If you decide to use this method, you will need to read up and decide whether to apply as a resident or non-resident.

-Use tax software to help complete the forms
+2. Use tax software to help complete the forms (cheap, less effort required)

-Hire an accountant or company to prepare your forms
+3. Hire an accountant or company to prepare your forms (mid-range cost, easier)

-This option involves paying an accountant or company to fill out the forms with information provided by you., with the starting price around $50.
+This option involves paying an accountant or company to fill out the forms with information provided by you, with the starting price around $40-50.
 Be aware that not every tax preparation company will have lots of experience processing tax returns from people on working holidays.
 Some companies may even claim they do not do returns for non-Citizens/Permanent Residents.

-Use a tax filing service for the whole process
+4. Use a tax filing service for the whole process (most expensive, easiest)

 These companies will effectively do everything for you from start to finish.
 It is estimated that over half of Canadians choose a company to file their taxes for them.
-This tax filing method is usually the most expensive ($70+).
-Examples: H&R Block, Liberty Tax Canada
+This tax filing method is usually the most expensive ($60+).

-For the most straightforward and hassle-free option, consider using taxback.com for your tax return.
-They will offer you an estimate for the return for free and then charge a fee should you choose to proceed.
-Taxback.com specialises in filing taxes for working holiday participants and will work to make sure you receive the maximum refund available.
-Their average tax return from Canada is $900.
-Jean Robert used Taxback to apply for an Australian tax return in 2008 after he’d returned to his home in Canada.
+The most straightforward and hassle-free option is to use an international tax filing service such as taxback.com (5% discount with this link), that specialises in filing taxes for working holiday participants.
+They will give you a free estimate and then charge you a set fee if you wish to continue.
+Taxback work to make sure you receive the maximum refund available – their average tax return from Canada is $900.
+Jean Robert used Taxback to apply for an Australian tax return after he’d returned to his home in Canada.
 As well as making the process super easy, he received a substantial amount back which he was extremely happy with.
-The link above offers a special 5% discount.

 READ THIS NEXT: Filing taxes on a working holiday in Canada: Working out your residency statusIf you found this post helpful, PIN or save it for future reference with the above image!